-- High-quality CPD opportunities for all staff to support consistencies in approaches and quality teaching. - Resources to support the implementation of schemes for reading, writing and maths. - Additional small group work with an experienced HLTA to support early reading and phonics. - 1:1 Teacher or Teaching Assistant support based on individual needs. - 1:1 and small group work to support SEMH needs with our Learning Mentor. - Use of internal and external validated tutors. - Pay for all extra-curricular activities, educational visits and residentials ensuring children have first-hand experiences to use in their learning in the classroom. - Give children in receipt of Pupil Premium funding first refusal on clubs and activities to ensure the sign-up process does not put them at a disadvantage. - Access to technology in school and to access home learning. - Additional support with transition from primary to secondary and transition internally and into EYFS. - Provide the opportunity for all children to learn a musical instrument and to sing in a choir by the end of KS2.
+- High-quality CPD opportunities for all staff to support consistencies in approaches and quality teaching. - Resources to support the implementation of schemes for reading, writing and maths. - Additional small group work with experienced staff to support early reading and phonics. - Additional intervention for - 1:1 Teacher or Teaching Assistant support based on individual needs. - 1:1 and small group Thrive work to support SEMH needs with our Learning Mentor. - Pay for all extra-curricular activities, educational visits and residentials ensuring children have first-hand experiences to use in their learning in the classroom. - Give parents of children in receipt of Pupil Premium funding support with the sign up process for clubs. - Access to technology in school. - Additional support with transition from primary to secondary and transition internally and into EYFS. - Provide the opportunity for all children to learn a musical instrument and to sing in a choir by the end of KS2.